Positron Emission Tomography - Computed Tomography (PET/CT)

 What are the limitations of Positron Emission Tomography – Computed Tomography (PET/CT)?

-Test results of diabetic patients or patients who have eaten within a few hours prior to the examination can be adversely affected because of altered blood sugar or blood insulin levels.
+Altered blood sugar or blood insulin levels may adversely affect the test results of diabetic patients or patients who have eaten a few hours prior to the exam.

-Because the radioactive substance decays quickly and is effective for only a short period of time, it is important for the patient to be on time for the appointment and to receive the radioactive material at the scheduled time.
-Thus, late arrival for an appointment may require rescheduling the procedure for another day.
+The radiotracer decays quickly and is effective for only a short time.
+Therefore, it is important for you to be on time for your appointment and to receive the radioactive material at the scheduled time.
+Late arrival for an appointment may require you to reschedule the procedure.

-A person who is very obese may not fit into the opening of a conventional PET/CT unit.
+A very obese person may not fit into the opening of a conventional PET/CT unit.